 Many of the other resorts on this beach have inconsistent reviews on TripAdvisor and other sites and that’s usually because…they’re inconsistent.
 Your room and service may be great at Grand Plaza, Alden Suites, or Plaza Beach Hotel.
 Or both may be god-awful.
 You’re increasingly likely to get stuck with a dreaded resort fee either way.

 One of the problems this area has now is it’s almost too popular for its own good.
 There used to be a relatively long low season between mid-August through Autumn (when there’s a hurricane risk), but not anymore.
 These resorts are packed out most of the time whether they do a great job or not, so there’s not much time for renovations and staff training.
 With unemployment in this area being quite low by national standards, the labor pool is also strained in this anti-immigration age.

 When you start heading north from Guy Harvey Outpost, you’ll still be in Saint Petersburg for a while, but then although everything looks the same, the names will change to Treasure Island, Madeira, Redington, Indian Shores, and Indian Rocks.
-The beach is still nice in most of these areas too, so if you have a line on a friend’s condo in one of those areas, by all means take it.
+The beach is still nice in most of these areas too, so if you have a line on a friend’s condo on one of these Tampa Bay beaches, by all means take it.